natbusa/data-engineering/README.md

  - pyspark only (https://spark.apache.org/docs/latest/api/python/)
  - Learn ONLY the modules: pyspark.sql and pyspark.ml
  - Skip anything related to Scala, Java, R (according to the above general principle)
- - Skip cathegorically anything about RDDs, Map-Reduce, and MLlib
+ - Skip categorically anything about RDDs, Map-Reduce, and MLlib

 #### Git
 Git is meant for people to experiment, develop and merge working code on a common master branch.